The Connection Between Methylene Blue and Neuroprotection: Investigating The Science

 Methylene blue has demonstrated potential in reducing the aggregation of amyloid-beta and tau proteins, which are indicators of Alzheimer’s disease pathogenesis.

-Furthermore, it promotes the improvement of mitochondrial function by serving as an alternative electron carrier, thereby boosting ATP production and overall cellular energy metabolism.
+Furthermore, it promotes the improvement of mitochondrial function by serving as an alternative electron carrier, thereby boosting production and overall cellular energy metabolism.

 In relation to Parkinson’s disease, methylene blue may offer protection against the loss of dopaminergic neurons by regulating microglial activation and inhibiting alpha-synuclein aggregation.